My Super PC

 As a computer builder - a builder of PC's - you must make changes to BIOS parameters.
 Some people are a little squeamish about this, but that's the facts.
 Don't worry, you'll get over it.
 The BIOS parameters are stored in a type of memory called CMOS.
 Thus the name of the menu system for changing the parameters is "CMOS Setup Utility".
 The reason I'm telling you this right up front before the first boot is that it's possible to change the BIOS parameters in such a way that the computer will not boot - it will just sit there, dark and lifeless, with only the sound of the fans to keep you company.
 I suppose it's even possible that the motherboard could arrive with the BIOS parameters completely out of whack giving the same results without you having changed a thing.
 Therefore, it's important to know how to "clear the CMOS" as the first thing to try should this symptom occur.

-How To Assemble A Computer - PC Assembly Guide, EPoX 8RDA+ Motherboard CMOS Jumpers
+How To Assemble A Computer - PC Assembly Guide, Gigabyte P55A-UD4P Motherboard CMOS Jumpers

-How To Assemble A Computer - PC Assembly Guide, CMOS Normal Setting
+How To Assemble A Computer - PC Assembly Guide, Motherboard CMOS Jumper Normal Setting and Battery

-How To Assemble A Computer - PC Assembly Guide, CMOS Clear Setting
+How To Assemble A Computer - PC Assembly Guide, Motherboard CMOS Battery Removed

 Ok, with that little bit of failure procedure out of the way, the computer is ready for it's first boot.
 Naturally it won't come all the way up.
-The floppy drive and hard drive haven't even been installed yet.
+The hard drive has not even been installed yet.
 But this is an important test.
 It will verify the processor, CPU cooler, RAM and video card are all installed properly and working.

 Here's how the back of the computer case looks at this point.

-How To Assemble A Computer - PC Assembly Guide, Rear View Of Antec KS282 With Motherboard and Video Card Installed
+How To Assemble A Computer - PC Assembly Guide, Antec Sonata 2 Computer Case With ASUS M2N32-SLI Deluxe Wireless Edition Motherboard Installed I/O Shield

 Verify the power switch in the back of the computer is set to the off position (set to 0 - zero).
-Verify the red slider power switch (circled in blue) is set to the correct power for your country.
-The slider power switch can be set to one of two values which are normally labeled either 110 and 220 or 115 and 230.
+If there is a red slider switch to set the voltage then set it to be correct for your country.
+The EarthWatts 500 power supply that comes with the Antec Sonata 3 does not have a voltage slider (first picture), but it's not uncommon.
+The second picture is an example from another power supply.
+The voltage slider can be set to one of two values which are normally labeled either 110 and 220 or 115 and 230.
 For the U.S., the correct setting is either the 110 or 115.
-Mine is set to 115, the other setting being 230.
+There is a notch on the red slider to change the setting.
 Connect the power cord that came with the computer case into the back of the computer and plug it into a wall outlet.
 Connect the power cord that came with the monitor into the back of the monitor and plug it into a wall outlet.

 How To Assemble A Computer - PC Assembly Guide, Keyboard and Mouse Connectors